-1. Have a real person answer the phone instead of leaving them in a maze of automated responses, and you’ll increase brand loyalty by being different, just because it’s so absolutely rare these days.
+1. Have a real person answer the phone instead of leaving them in a maze of automated responses, and you’ll increase brand loyalty by being different because it’s so rare these days.
 Yes, it’s an investment… but it’s priceless.
 Just remember your surprise and delight the last time a real person picked up the phone and tried to be helpful.

+This Valentine’s Day, put the service back in customer service!
 Play customer for a day.
 Call your company.
 See what you experience.
 Then take steps to get people to a real voice faster than now, or better still, immediately.
-Yes, I know there are economic realities and some really darn good reasons to put customers through hell for a while so that an agent can be cued up to take the call.
-However, if Apple can figure out a way to answer their phones on the first ring (and they often do!), you can do it.
+Yes, I used to run a call center many years ago (but we still had a real person answer the incoming call) so I appreciate that there are economic realities and some really darn good reasons to put customers through hell for a while so that an agent can be cued up to take the call.
+However, if Apple can figure out a way to answer their phones on the first ring (and they often do!), you can do it too.

 2. Get it right the first time to reduce customer churn: When you get told “no” do you meekly go away or do you ask to speak to a supervisor?
 It’s estimated that senior executives spend up to 34% of their time dealing with escalated customer service issues.
 And the majority of customer service issues are what I call “self-inflicted wounds” – mistakes on the part of the company that could have been avoided.
 Think of the costs you could avoid and the time you could back into your busy schedule when you achieve “get it right the first time”.